ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 There are two «levels» of calls when accessing YDB.
 1. Calls to the methods of [persistence.YDBClient](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L531).
 For example, [CreateOrAlterTable](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L547) or [Execute](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L592).
-2. Calls directly to the [ydb go sdk](https://github.com/ydb-platform/nbs/tree/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3).
+2. Calls directly to the [YDB Go SDK](https://github.com/ydb-platform/nbs/tree/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3).
 For example, [session.StreamExecuteScanQuery](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L395) or [tx.CommitTx](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L316).

 Within one call of level 1, several calls of level 2 may occur (this is especially true for [persistence.YDBClient.Execute](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L592) — a complex series of operations can occur within the function passed to it).

 Proposal:
 - Crete a span per call of level 1.
-- We leave calls of level 2 up to ydb go sdk — it works with open telemetry ([here](https://github.com/ydb-platform/ydb-go-sdk-otel) is their adapter for open telemetry).
-Also, ydb go sdk allows you to configure which operations we start a span for and which ones we don't ([here](https://github.com/ydb-platform/nbs/blob/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3/trace/details.go#L31) is a list of available options).
-Now some of these options are even [set](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L698) in our code — however, I don’t understand what these options affect, since we don’t use the ydb adapter for open telemetry yet.
+- We leave calls of level 2 up to YDB Go SDK — it works with Open Telemetry ([here](https://github.com/ydb-platform/ydb-go-sdk-otel) is their adapter for Open Telemetry).
+Also, YDB Go SDK allows you to configure which operations we start a span for and which ones we don't ([here](https://github.com/ydb-platform/nbs/blob/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3/trace/details.go#L31) is a list of available options).
+Now some of these options are even [set](https://github.com/ydb-platform/nbs/blob/main/cloud/tasks/persistence/ydb.go#L698) in our code — however, I don’t understand what these options affect, since we don’t use the YDB adapter for Open Telemetry yet.

 ### Blockstore

-The case of Blockstore is generally similar to ydb.
-For example, the «level 1» method [CreateProxyOverlayDisk](https://github.com/ydb-platform/nbs/blob/main/cloud/disk_manager/internal/pkg/clients/nbs/client.go#L644) involves several calls to the [Blockstore go sdk](https://github.com/ydb-platform/nbs/tree/main/cloud/blockstore/public/sdk/go).
-However, unlike the ydb go sdk, tracing with open telemetry is not yet supported in the Blockstore go sdk.
-You can implement tracing following the example of ydb.
-Alternatively, for each type of request in the Blockstore go sdk, you can create a wrapper on the Disk Manager side that starts a span for this request.
+The case of Blockstore is generally similar to YDB.
+For example, the «level 1» method [CreateProxyOverlayDisk](https://github.com/ydb-platform/nbs/blob/main/cloud/disk_manager/internal/pkg/clients/nbs/client.go#L644) involves several calls to the [Blockstore Go SDK](https://github.com/ydb-platform/nbs/tree/main/cloud/blockstore/public/sdk/go).
+However, unlike the YDB Go SDK, tracing with Open Telemetry is not yet supported in the Blockstore Go SDK.
+You can implement tracing following the example of YDB.
+Alternatively, for each type of request in the Blockstore Go SDK, you can create a wrapper on the Disk Manager side that starts a span for this request.

 ## Implementation stages

 The following key stages can be identified during implementation.

 1. Hello world.
 Make sure that some first spans start shipping.
-For example, only spans of requests to the grpc facade (point 1 of the plan).
+For example, only spans of requests to the GRPC facade (point 1 of the plan).
 To do this, you need to write trace initialization, add a trace exporter to the initialization, learn how to take the trace context from compute requests, and create spans themselves.
 This is done in this PR https://github.com/ydb-platform/nbs/pull/1696.
 2. MVP.
 Add spans that allow you to get meaningful traces, which you can already try to debug problems with.
 To do this, add spans reflecting the work of tasks, as well as spans of requests to other services (points 2–4 of the plan).
 Add the most important attributes and events to spans.
 Also at this stage, it’s worth making some simple sampler that will help not to overwhelm the trace with many thousands of spans in extreme cases.
 3. Adding details, improvements and enhancements.
 Here you can think about a smarter sampler, a more convenient and complete set of attributes for spans/events, span links, etc. At this stage, you will need to look at the experience with the previous version and consider what was uncomfortable and what is most important to add.